EmmanuelOsita/EmmanuelOsita/README.md

+# Data Analyst Portfolio - Emmanuel Osita
-- * Welcome to my Portfolio.
+Welcome to my Portfolio.
 - I'm Emmanuel Osita, A Data Analyst with a knack of turning data into actionable insights that drive results.
 - My Experience spans across the Education, Finance, Business and marketing industries, providing tailored solutions that align with client goals
 - I am proficient in making use of tools like EXCEL, SPSS, SQL, Python and Tableau.